Cloudxtreme/cliutils-1/README.md

 Scripts Description
 ===================

+* **kde/pwrdisable**: Disable KDE screensaver / power management for the number of minutes entered.
 * **media/chapters**: Create a chapters.txt file with mkv file clips in folder.
 Needs avprobe.
 * **utils/updateutils**: Install and update this repository in a computer.
 * **utils/cd_func**: Include a function (go) to manage temporal folder marks.